 The Blood Cancers We're Fighting

 Lymphoma is the most common blood cancer and the third most common cancer of childhood.
-The annual incidence of lymphomas has nearly doubled over the last 3 years reaching 62,000 Americans.
+The annual incidence of lymphomas continues to rise and affects 83,000 Americans each year.
 However, there have been rapid advances in the treatment of this disease and 80% of patients with Hodgkin's lymphoma can be cured.

 Myeloma is a disease of another blood cell, the plasma cell.
-Annually, approximately 16,000 new patients are diagnosed with myeloma.
-Overall survival in patients with myeloma has shown a modest improvement since the 1970s, however, the mortality rate for people of African descent is more than double the rate for Caucasians.
-Yale is a member of the Multiple Myeloma Consortium and is exploring novel treatment approaches to this cancer.
+Annually, approximately 32,000 new patients are diagnosed with myeloma.
+Overall survival in patients with myeloma has shown improvement in recent years, with new treatments approved by the FDA as recently as 2016.
+Yale Cancer Center and Smilow Cancer Hospital have several clinical trials available to explore novel treatment approaches for our patients.